seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 It is not always super clear that Gephi as a topic is for everyone - not just to be contained in the gephi.org website or in the Gephi software.
 You can develop a free or commercial and / or for-profit activity about Gephi.
 One obvious activity would be training sessions or workshops about Gephi, or any consulting activity in a given sector, leveraging Gephi.
 Maybe that when this gets clarified, we'll see a broader offer for trainings in Gephi?

 **What to expect from it?**
 Designing a training or workshop about Gephi is always a great occasion to re-learn what had become habitual.
-Besides the revenues you might get from it, it will also establish your credentials in the domain.
+Besides the revenues you will generate from it, it will also establish your credentials in the domain.

 ## g.
 Are you an indie developer, a startup or a larger company with resources for R&D?